 Blood sugar levels, also called blood glucose levels, let you know if your diabetes is under control.
 Blood sugar levels can be too high (hyperglycemia) or too low (hypoglycemia).
 If you keep your blood sugar level in a healthy range, you can reduce your risk for diabetes-related complications.
 You may even prevent type 2 diabetes, if you’re diagnosed as prediabetic.

 Closely monitoring your blood sugar and ketone levels is easiest way to manage your diabetes.
 You may need to monitor your levels several times a day.
 Your doctor will talk to you about your specific needs.

-There are many types of monitors available, and instructions on their use may vary.
+There are many types of monitors available and instructions on their use vary.
 Check with your insurance company to see if blood glucose monitoring equipment and testing supplies are covered under your plan.

 When your blood sugar gets too high, you may produce ketones.
 Ketones are the chemical result of the breakdown of fat so your body can use it for energy.
 This happens when the body is not using insulin the right way.
 It’s normal to have some ketones in your blood and urine, but too many can be dangerous.
 To test your ketone level, collect your urine in a clean container and put a test strip in it.
 The strip will change color as it reacts to the ketones.
 Be sure to keep a record of your test results.

-Check with your insurance company to see if ketone test supplies are covered under your plan.
+Check with your insurance company to see if ketone testing supplies are covered under your plan.